Hilda Tracy

-Hilda Tracy (14 October 1927 – 9 February 2010) worked at University of Liverpool, UK, with Rod Gregory FRS to isolate and characterise the gastrointestinal hormone gastrin.
+Hilda Tracy (14 October 1927 – 9 February 2010) was a British physiologist.
+She worked at University of Liverpool, UK, with Rod Gregory FRS to isolate and characterise the gastrointestinal hormone gastrin.
 She led the structure-function studies and had the first insight into gastrin's role in the clinical pathology of pancreatic Zollinger-Ellison tumours.

 Education and personal life

 Hilda Tracy was born on 14 October 1927 and was one of 4 children.
 Following her school education in Birkenhead, UK, she began working at Unilever on Merseyside.
 She was soon seconded to the University of Liverpool and joined the newly appointed Rod Gregory, Holt Professor of Physiology, and Head of Department, as a research assistant in 1950.
 With his encouragement she enrolled on a degree in medicine, gaining several prizes during her studies.
 She was a lecturer in the Department of Physiology from 1958 until she retired in 1993.
 She married in the 1950s and had two children.